WHERE TO STAY

 Great pizza and salads, great vibe, THE place to be after a ride.
 Awesome!

 THE BEST coffee in town.
-Coffee & baked goods across from OTE.
-Occasional breakfast specials.
+Organic, fair-trade coffee & delicious baked goods across from OTE.
 Great place to start the day.

-No food, but THE BEST beer and rootbeer, all brewed right on premises.
+No food, but THE BEST beer in town, all brewed right on premises.
+Try their award-winning amber!
 You can bring food in or order food to be delivered.
-Dog Friendly.
-GREAT scene.
+Dog-friendly and a beloved local scene.

-Burgers/Fries and the most delicoius Shakes you’ve ever had, just off the main Fruita exit across from Wallgreens and City Market.
+Burgers/fries and the most delicious shakes you’ve ever had, just off the main Fruita exit across from Walgreens and City Market.
 EXCELLENT post ride feast.
-Right down the street from us.
+West down Aspen Ave. from the shop!

 Suds Brothers Brewery

-Right next door to Over the Edge Sports
+Right next door to Over the Edge Sports.
+Breakfast and lunch available.

-Gourmet pizza on Main St. and in Fruita by the Super 8.
-They dliever and they are open on Sundays.
+Gourmet pizza on Grand Junction’s Main St. and in Fruita by the Super 8 in the Kokopelli Plaza.
+They deliver and they are open on Sundays.

 Rib City BBQ